 Email: e DOT a DOT spence AT bath DOT ac DOT uk

-I am a lecturer in mathematics at the University of Bath.
+I am a Professor of Mathematics at the University of Bath.
 My research lies

-interface between analysis and numerical analysis of partial differential equations (PDEs).
-At the moment I am interested in problems involving the scattering of acoustic and electromagnetic waves.
+interface between semiclassical analysis and numerical analysis of partial differential equations (PDEs), and I am interested in problems involving the scattering of acoustic and electromagnetic waves.

 Boundary Integral Equation Methods for High Frequency Scattering Problems,

 This was a joint project involving the University of Bath and the University of Reading on the development of robust methods for high-frequency wave scattering problems.
 The project was supported by EPSRC grants